LOOSE-LIPS/loose-lips-2.0/src/routes/blog/rubie-they-are-a-follower-live-on-threads-march-2020/index.md

 author: 100
 banner:
   - imported/rubie-they-are-a-follower-live-on-threads-march-2020/image1346.jpeg
-description: >-
-  Rubie is featuring on our 31st Live Session and this is their giveaway!
-An acoustic piece recorded live on Threads back in March.&nbsp; Rubie is a songstress and binary cleaver.
-With vocal centred balladry and theatrical mathtronic art proggery, they go sailing on a soup &amp; advocate taking both.
-  You can download it for free [...]Read More...
+description: "Rubie is featuring on our 31st Live Session and this is their giveaway!
+An acoustic piece recorded live on Threads back in March.\_ Rubie is a songstress and binary cleaver.
+With vocal centred balladry and theatrical mathtronic art proggery, they go sailing on a soup & advocate taking both.
+You can download it for free [...]Read More..."
 published: true
 tags: free-download
 featured: false